Rook placements and orbit harmonics: Sign cancellation

 \subsection{Application}

 Interestingly, Proposition~\ref{prop:bad-ver-pos-formula} indicates that lots of surjections $\twoheadrightarrow$ in Figure~\ref{fig:graded-surj} are actually isomorphisms.
-To see this fact, we need a technical result, which removes $r$ from the right-hand side of Proposition~\ref{prop:bad-ver-pos-formula} in some special cases. \begin{lemma} For $0\le d\le r\le\min\{m,n\}$, if further $d\le\min\{m,n\}-r$ we have
+To see this fact, we need a technical result, which removes $r$ from the right-hand side of Proposition~\ref{prop:bad-ver-pos-formula} in some special cases. \begin{lemma} For $0\le d\le r\le\min\{m,n\}$ such that $d\le\min\{m,n\}-r$, we have